SriVignesh-G/places-around-me/README.md

 ## Design Steps:

 ### Step 1:
-Clone repository from the github.
+Fork the repository to your github and Clone repository from the github.

 ### Step 2:
+After set up the djnago environment.create a folder named static.

+### Step 3:
+create another folder named html.Add maps .html in the html folder.

+### Step 4:
+After taking necessary photos.Upload in imagemaps.org plot the coordinates.

+### Step 5:
-Add html files in static folder.
-Run the python file
+Create necessary html files in the html folder.

+### Step 6:
+Run the webpages in the url.

 ## Code:
-Include your HTML code here

 ### map.html:
 ```html